Skip to main content

 });

-// lib/metrics.ts - Enhanced with error tracking
+// lib/metrics.ts - With error counting functionality

 export function trackCoreMetrics() {